Team-1710-Informatics/Open-FRC-Scouting-App/README.md

 Give the project a unique, but relevant name, and change the 'Output Directory' from ```public``` to ```.svelte-kit```.

 ## Adding Environment Variables
 If you're using Vercel, you can configure the environment variables from your project.
 Otherwise, you can add them to the code in a new file called ```.env``` in the base directory.
-If you do it this way, just make sure the ```.env``` file isn't publically visible.
+If you do it this way, just make sure the ```.env``` file isn't publicly visible.

 These are the needed environment variables:
 ```